-Papyrus .- B.G.U.
+Papyrus.-B.G.U.
 419.

-Egypt now dominated the whole of the Thebaid, and necessitated the attention of the Roman government; and it was only by degrees that Probus, who had been left in command of Egypt by Aurelian, drove them back to their homes.
+17. The Blemmyes from the southern frontier of Egypt now dominated the whole of the Thebaid, and necessitated the attention of the Roman government; and it was only by degrees that Probus, who had been left in command of Egypt by Aurelian, drove them back to their homes.
 He had also to deal with attacks on the western frontier made by some of the wandering tribes of the Libyan desert; and it was not until six or seven years had passed that he finally recovered from them Ptolemais and Koptos, the two chief military stations of Upper Egypt.
-He had, in the meantime, after the death of Aurelian and the short reign of Tacitus, been named as emperor by the Egyptian legions in opposition to Florianus, the brother of Tacitus; and the Syrian army, reversing the order hitherto prevalent, accepted the choice, which was approved by the remainder of the empire.
-(222)
+He had, in the meantime, after the death of Aurelian and the short reign of Tacitus, been named as emperor by the Egyptian legions in opposition to Florianus, the brother of Tacitus; and the Syrian army, reversing the order hitherto prevalent, accepted the choice, which was approved by the remainder of the empire.(222)

-Fig. 71.-Roman terra-cotta figures.
+FIG. 71.-Roman terra-cotta figures.
 (Petrie Collection.)